vatlab/blog/content/post/sos-workflow-engine.md

 > **any attempts at pipelining will simply waste time**.
 Similarly, if those steps will only ever be run
 > once, just run them once, document the fact you did so and move on.

-In another word, workflow systems are designed for the repeated execution of mature workflows for which a good deal of work is invested to help the users of workflows.
-They are not designed for daily computational research where workflows are written for particular projects and are almost disposable.
+In another word, workflow systems are designed for repeated execution of mature workflows for which a good deal of work is invested to help the users of workflows.
+They are not designed for daily computational research where scripts are written for particular projects and are almost disposable.

 ## Pipelineitis is a treatable